 Statutes of limitations, or SOLs, are judicial housekeeping rules: they set the deadline for pressing criminal charges or filing a civil lawsuit.
 An SOL is an arbitrary and technical legal rule that has prevented victims from obtaining justice and naming their perpetrators publicly for fear of retaliation.
-There are untold numbers of hidden child predators in South Dakota who are preying on one child after another because the existing SOLs provide that opportunity.
-By opening a window, access to justice for past victims will be available; this will also greatly reduce the present danger to the children of South Dakota.
+There are untold numbers of hidden child predators in Nevada who are preying on one child after another because the existing SOLs provide that opportunity.
+By opening a window and removing the time limit for civil lawsuits, access to justice for past victims will be available; this will also greatly reduce the present danger to the children of Nevada.

-There are three compelling public purposes served by window legislation:
+There are three compelling public purposes served by child sex abuse SOL reform:

-- 1) A window identifies hidden child predators and the institutions that allowed the abuse to the public so children will not be abused in the future; - 2) It shifts the cost of abuse from the victims and society to those that caused it; and - 3) It educates the public about the prevalence and harm from child sex abuse to prevent future abuse.
+- 1) SOL reform identifies hidden child predators and the institutions that allowed the abuse to the public so children will not be abused in the future; - 2) It shifts the cost of abuse from the victims and society to those that caused it; and - 3) It educates the public about the prevalence and harm from child sex abuse to prevent future abuse.